A plain-language guide

 Apply with Seattle Housing Authority

 • Vouchers are portable — they go with you when you move.
+Public housing stays with the building.

 Example: with a voucher, you find a $2,000/mo apartment that accepts vouchers.
 If you earn $1,500/mo, you pay $450 (30%) and the voucher covers the rest.